Gunby, South Kesteven

 To the east is North Witham, to the north, Stainby, and to the west, Sewstern.
-Gunby is nominally in the civil parish of Gunby and Stainby, although the parish is now administered as part of the Colsterworth district parishes.
-Gunby had been a parish in its own right until 1931.
+The parish is administered as part of the Colsterworth district parishes grouped parish council.

 The village name derives from a "farmstead or village of a man called Gunni", from the Old Scandinavian person name, and 'by', a farmstead, village or settlement.

 Gunby Grade II listed Anglican church is dedicated to St Nicholas.
 Of 15th-century origin, it was rebuilt by Richard Coad in 1869, although the Perpendicular tower remained.

 The closest amenities are in Colsterworth, South Witham and Buckminster.